HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 <dt>18:30</dt><dd>Dinner</dd>
 </dl>

-On the day following the workshop (on December 11, 2014), HIPERFIT staff will meet and discuss feedback and plan future activities and projects within HIPERFIT.

-A table of participants for the workshop on December 10, and for the discussion and planning sessions on December 11, appears below.
+A table of participants for the workshop on December 10, and for the discussion and planning sessions (HIPERFIT staff only) on December 11, appears below.
+The schedule for December 11 appears at the very end of the page.

 Participation in the workshop is by invitation only, but please [contact the HIPERFIT management](/contact.html) if you think you